NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

    :class: attention

    Matrix X represents the input matrix, where each column vector corresponds to an input sample.
 So if the matrix has the dimensions :math:`n \times m`
-   *n* will be the number of featues (features can be any numerical data) in each input sample and *m* will the total number of samples (training data).
+   *n* will be the number of featues in each input sample and *m* will the total number of samples (also called training data).

    .. math::